Thumbness/pico_wifi_bot/README.md

 - Basic HTML containing pico_bot movement function calls via MQTT api calls

 ## For later....
+- Learn how to get pico to 'autorun' program on startup
+- EXE package?
-- Create a small tkinter GUI that the user can create a "sequence" of actions for the robot to perform
+  - Create a small tkinter GUI.exe that the user can connect WIFI / create a "sequence" of actions for the robot to perform
 - More functionality for the bot (LED screen for eyes (user could draw a face and print to screen??) #idea

 ## Things to think about